-Show at H all gross payments made to the SMSF that were subject to withholding where an ABN was not quoted.
-Gross payments include amounts withheld.
+Show at H the gross value of all payments made to the SMSF that had amounts withheld because an ABN was not quoted.
+'Gross payments' include both the amounts paid to the SMSF and the amounts withheld from these payments.

-- Complete a Non-individual PAYG payment summary schedule 2008 (NAT 3422).
-For instructions on completing this schedule, see Schedules on pages 48-9. - Show here the gross payment amount for any corresponding credit you show at F3 Credit: ABN/TFN not quoted (non-individual) item 12.
+- Complete a Non-individual PAYG payment summary schedule 2009.
+For instructions on completing this schedule, see Schedules on pages 51-2. - Show at H the 'gross payment' amount for any corresponding credit you show at F3 Credit: ABN/TFN not quoted (non-individual) item 12.

 - full name of the payer

-- TFN of the payer if known, and
+- TFN of the payer if known

 - amount of income.